What are Biofuels?

 What social benefits can biofuels offer, if produced sustainably?

 It is imperative that biofuels are grown in collaboration with local stakeholders, and that the process is designed to co-benefit farmers.
 From a country and region perspective, biofuels offer increased liquid fuel security over conventional fossil oil and gas.
 Whereas the resources of fossil energy are limited, raw materials used for the production of biofuels can be harvested annually; however soil degradation must be minimized and nutrient levels of soils must be maintained.
 Biomass resources can be grown in most habitable areas of the world and can provide a sustainable, long-term supply of feedstocks for biofuels.
 Finally, biomass is currently the only source of renewable liquid transportation fuels that is compatible with existing infrastructure, including filling stations and vehicles.
 The production of home-grown fuels diminishes the dependence on crude oil and increases the security of the energy supply.
 Biofuels help insulate countries from sudden interruptions or sudden price fluctuations in their energy supply.
 The use of internally produced biofuels can also improve the self-sufficiency of countries that have net energy imports and can reduce the economic burden of importing crude oil for nations.

-What is biodiesel and how is it used?
+What are biodiesel and HVO, and how are they used?

 Biodiesel is produced by chemically upgrading oils obtains from the pressing of oil plants like rape, sunflower, soybean and the fruits of oil palms.
 By means of transesterification with methanol, the triglycerides of the oils can be transformed into biodiesel, with properties more similar to diesel oil for use in an internal combustion engine.
 The biodiesel product is also called FAME – Fatty acid methyl esters.
 RME is one particular type made from rapeseed oil, hence the “R”.